madjeek-web/Taskflow_to-do-list/README.md

 1. Download the **`taskflow-standalone.html`** file from this repository
 2. Double-click on it on your computer
 3. It opens in your browser (Chrome, Firefox, Safari...)
 4. That's it.
-You can start using Taskflow right away! 🎉
+You can start using Taskflow right away !

 > 💡 This file works without an internet connection.
 You can even put it on a USB stick and use it on any computer!